vhl/codebuild-notifier/README.md

 # codebuild-notifier
-Reports status of AWS CodeBuild CI jobs to slack.
+Reports status of AWS CodeBuild CI jobs to Slack.

 # Infrastructure Requirements

 ### Slack App or Bot in your workspace

-Notifications will be sent as slack Direct Messages to users from the default Slack bot in your workspace (e.g. @slackbot)
+Notifications will be sent as Slack Direct Messages to users from the default Slack bot in your workspace (e.g. @slackbot)
 - Go to <a href="https://api.slack.com/apps">https://api.slack.com/apps</a>
 - Create a New App, e.g. App Name: CodeBuild Notifier